Tooth Extraction Care

 Call Us Today With Any Concerns

 If you’re suffering from a severe toothache, don’t hesitate to give us a call at 402-413-7000!
-By being on top of your toothache, you’ll actually minimize the pain and discomfort you experience in the long run.
+By being on top of your toothache, you’ll actually minimize the discomfort you experience in the long run.

 Check out the “Best Options for a Single Tooth” video